Misty mountain valley in Mae Hong Son province near the Myanmar border

 Mae Aw (Ban Rak Thai) — 45km north on the Myanmar border.
 A village established by Kuomintang soldiers who fled China in 1949, still inhabited by their descendants.
 The village has a distinct Chinese hill town character — tea plantations, Yunnan-style food, and a small reservoir with mountain views.
 A worthwhile day trip by rented motorbike or taxi.

 Village trekking — Mae Hong Son province has the highest concentration of ethnic minority villages in Thailand.
 Shan, Karen, Kayah, and Lisu communities live in the surrounding valleys.
 Responsible treks with community-based guides are available through guesthouses in town (฿800–1,500 per day including guide and lunch).
+You can also browse trekking and tour experiences in northern Thailand to find options that include village visits with responsible community operators.

 The Mae Hong Son Loop

 Mae Hong Son is the midpoint and destination of the loop from Chiang Mai.
 The standard northern route comes through Pai (110km from Mae Hong Son); the southern route goes through Mae Sariang.
 Completing the full loop (returning to Chiang Mai via the other route) is a 2–5 day motorcycle or car trip depending on stops.
+Motorbike hire in Chiang Mai for the loop runs approximately ฿200–300/day for an automatic scooter or ฿500–800/day for a semi-automatic or manual bike.

 Practical information